Cardiomyopathy treatments and therapies: medical therapy

 Electrical cardioversion

-Atrial Fibrillation (AF) and the far more serious episodes of Sustained ventricular tachycardia (SVT) or Ventricular fibrillation (VF) can be interrupted with an electric discharge to the chest with restoration of the sinus rhythm, by means of an External defibrillator, under transient anesthesia, or by an Implantable defibrillator (ICD).
+La Atrial Fibrillation (AF) and the much more serious episodes of Sustained ventricular tachycardia (SVT) or ventricular fibrillation (VF) can be interrupted with an electric shock to the chest with restoration of sinus rhythm, by means of a External defibrillator, under temporary anesthesia, or from Implantable Defibrillator (ICD)

 The discharge of the External defibrillator is almost always effective in restoring normal rhythm; it is essentially risk-free, with the necessary precautions.